Tag: Harness racing

 Saratoga Casino Hotel | Saratoga Springs, New York

-Live racing continues on Monday afternoon at Saratoga and will feature a carryover of $4,648 in the early Pick Five which begins in race one on the matinee card.
-First post time is noon.
+Live racing will resume on Saturday evening at Saratoga and will feature a carryover in the early Pick Five of $6,920.
+The Pick Five begins in the first race which is slated for 5pm.

 Mike Sardella